-(7) He must take into account, if it is practicable and appropriate to consult them, the views of

-(a) anyone named by the person as someone to be consulted on the matter in question or on matters of that kind,

-(b) anyone engaged in caring for the person or interested in his welfare, as to what would be in the person's best interests and, in particular, as to the matters mentioned in subsection (6).
+- (7) He must take into account, if it is practicable and appropriate to consult them, the views of - (a) anyone named by the person as someone to be consulted on the matter in question or on matters of that kind. - (b) anyone engaged in caring for the person or interested in his welfare, - (c) any donee of a lasting power of attorney granted by the person, and - (d) any deputy appointed for the person by the court, as to what would be in the person's best interests and, in particular, as to the matters mentioned in subsection (6).